Grandparents and Life Lessons

 And as a child, I thought it was normal to grow up being surrounded by such a large extended family.
 Living in such a small town and having so many family members close by allowed for regular get-togethers.

 My great-grandparents were the epitome of hard working folk who raised many children during the Depression.
 Both of my great-grandparents were first-generation Americans, as their parents came from other countries.
 The lessons they taught their children have been passed down generation to generation.

 My great-grandmother never worked outside the home.
-She managed the farm and raised her ten children.
+She managed the farm and raised her eleven children.
 Even up until she began showing signs of dementia, my grandmother did not slow down or stop caring about her family.